basho/riak_kv/docs/SecondaryIndexQueries.md

 `<<"pfinder_bin">> : FamilyName|DateOfBirth|GivenNameSoundexCodes|AddressHash`

 The GiveNameSoundexCodes take each GiveName of the customer, and provide a sequence of soundex codes for those given names (and any normalised versions of those Given Names).
-The AddressHash takes a [similarity of hash](https://en.wikipedia.org/wiki/MinHash) of the customer address, and then base64 encodes it to make sure it can fetched from the HTTP API without error.
+The AddressHash takes a [similarity hash](https://en.wikipedia.org/wiki/MinHash) of the customer address, and then base64 encodes it to make sure it can fetched from the HTTP API without error.

 For example, the following details would map to the following index entry: